rchillyard/TableParser/README.md

 In this example, the row type is _Movie_, a case class with eleven parameters.
 The data can be found in a local resource (relative to this class) called movie_metadata.csv.
-All of the (implicit) details that characterize this particular table input are provided in the _MovieParser_ object.
+All the (implicit) details that characterize this particular table input are provided in the _MovieParser_ object.

 The _Movie_ class looks like this: